GeveoAu/blog/_posts/2021-11-04-Quick-dive-into-Nginx.md

 Now you can exit from the super user terminal.
 Type ***exit*** and ***Enter***.

 Then, we need to tell nginx about our web site, so that we need to add configuration.
-As we discussed you know that, we need to add configurations is sites-available and sites-enabled directories.
+As we discussed you know that, we need to add configurations in sites-available and sites-enabled directories.

 Here, for easiness we’ll directly setup the config in sites-enabled directory.
 At the end of the examples I’ll tell you how to link server file inside sites-available directory to the sites-enabled directory.